KDIS-DSPPM/r-fundamentals/README.md

 Every Friday 1-5 PM.
 You can set up a 30 minutes appointment with me via [this Calendly link](https://calendly.com/jkim-46).
 The appointments are booked on a rolling basis.
 Depending on the COVID-19 situation and your current location, we may meet up via Zoom or in my office (**S320**).

 There are several uses for office hours.
-I list some examples below.
+I listed some examples below.

 1. You might wonder how computational methods apply to your research or work.
 In that case, I am happy to talk about computational social science and civic data science applications during office hours.
 2. You might find the course too challenging or easy.
 In that case, I am eager to provide you with additional learning guidelines.